 The demographics data for our region is no different; in 2010, the senior (age 65+) population of Washington, Clackamas, and Multnomah Counties was 190,000.
-By 2030, less than 17 years from now, that number will be almost 400,000, with Washington County having the fast growing age 50+ population in the region.
+By 2030 that number will be almost 400,000, with Washington County having the fast growing age 50+ population in the region.

 Characteristics of a Village

 - Villages build relationships and develop community through social

 - Villages are "volunteer first," organizations that prefer to use